csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 ---

-I was chatting with [Tim](https://twitter.com/tkadlec) just the other day about how much I love Git—it’s such a powerful, elegant tool and it’s one I use the most often.
+I was chatting with [Tim](https://twitter.com/tkadlec) just the other day about how much I love Git — it’s such a powerful, elegant tool and it’s one I use the most often.
 I thought I would note down some useful little Git snippets that I use the most frequently.